filodb/FiloDB/README.md

 Specifying the partitioning column is optional.
 If a partitioning column is not specified, FiloDB will create a default one with a fixed value, which means everything will be thrown into one node, and is only suitable for small amounts of data.
 If you don't specify a partitioning column, then you have to make sure your row keys are all unique.

+For examples of data modeling and choosing keys, see the examples below as well as [datasets](doc/datasets_reading.md).

 ### Computed Columns

 You may specify a function, or computed column, for use with any key column.
 This is especially useful for working around the non-null requirement for keys, or for computing a good segment key.